haacked/haacked.com/_posts/2014-05-19-microsofts-new-running-shoes.markdown

 * Dependency Injection from the ground up.
 * No Strong-Naming!
 (See [this discussion](https://github.com/octokit/octokit.net/issues/405) for the headache strong-naming has been)

 But most exciting to me is that all of this is open source, accepts contributions, and [hosted on GitHub](https://github.com/aspnet).
 This isn't a project that just targets .NET developer.
-This is a project that wants to be taken seriously by all web developers.
+This is a project that wants all web developers to take it seriously.

 In other areas of Microsoft they released Microsoft Office for the iPad and made Windows free for small devices.
 It's definitely a new Microsoft.